zabbix/zabbix/templates/media/otrs_ce/README.md

 [![](images/thumb.6.png?raw=true)](images/6.png)
 [![](images/thumb.7.png?raw=true)](images/7.png)

 3. Create a new customer user.
-Select the ID of the customer that you have created on the previous step.
+Select the ID of the customer that you created in the previous step.

 [![](images/thumb.8.png?raw=true)](images/8.png)
 [![](images/thumb.9.png?raw=true)](images/9.png)
 [![](images/thumb.10.png?raw=true)](images/10.png)

 4. Create a new agent.
-Depending on which ticket queue you would like to use for tickets created by the webhook set the `RW` permission for the group that this ticket queue belongs to.
-In the example below if you want to use the `Misc` queue, the `RW` permission for the `users` group must be set.
+Depending on the ticket queue you want to use for tickets created by the webhook, set the `RW` permission for the group that this ticket queue belongs to.
+In the example below, if you want to use the `Misc` queue, you must set the the `RW` permission for the group `users`.

 [![](images/thumb.11.png?raw=true)](images/11.png)
 [![](images/thumb.12.png?raw=true)](images/12.png)